mingzhe-zhang/mingzhe-zhang.github.io/_pages/all-news.md

 permalink: /news/all-news
 author_profile: true
 ---
+## 2026

++ [2026-01-20] Our paper "A Bitwidth-Flexible Modular Multiplier with Shift-Free Accumulation for Efficient NTT Acceleration in FHE" has been accepted by ISCAS 2026!
+Congrats to all!
++ [2026-01-17] Our collaboration paper "A Framework for Developing and Optimizing Fully Homomorphic Encryption Programs on GPUs" has been accepted by ASPLOS 2026!
+Congratulations to all collaborators!

 ## 2025

++ [2025-12-20] One collaboration paper "Libra: Pattern-Scheduling Co-Optimization for Cross-Scheme FHE Code Generation over GPGPU" has been accepted by USENIX Security 2026!
+Congratulations to all collaborators!
++ [2025-12-18] Our paper "Binary Subscript Representation and Efficient Pipelined Number Theoretic Transform" has been accpeted by IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD).
+Congrats to all!
 + [2025-12-08] Our collaboration paper "Xerxes: Extensive Exploration of Scalable Hardware Systems with CXL-Based Simulation Framework" has been accpeted by FAST 2026!
 Congratulations to all collaborators!
 + [2025-11-26] <font color="#FF0000">Our paper "Falcon: Algorithm-Hardware Co-Design for Efficient Fully Homomorphic Encryption Accelerator" has been accepted by ASPLOS 2026!
 This is our 10th paper on FHE acceleration in the top-tier computer architecture conference.
 Congratulations to all!</font>
 + [2025-11-08] Our paper " An Efficient and Scalable Hardware Architecture for Number